rhgrant10/otptunnel/README.md

 #Note From The Author

 Please feel free to modify this source to your liking and submit a pull-request!
 I've tried to maintain good PEP8 formatting throughout the code and comment wherever possible so that anyone can understand it.
-One key motivation for me in doing this project is to bring cryptography back down to an easily digestable and highly customizable system for experimenters, students and hobbyists from
+One key motivation for me in doing this project is to bring cryptography back down to an easily digestable and highly customizable system for experimenters, students and hobbyists.

 #TODO: (as of 9/13/2013)